jimratliff/GenoMac-system/README.md

 This public GenoMac-user repo is meant to be cloned locally (using https) to USER_CONFIGURER’s home directory.[^https] More specifically, the local directory to which this repo is to be cloned is the hidden directory `~/.genomac-system`, specified by the environment variable $GENOMAC_SYSTEM_LOCAL_DIRECTORY (which is exported by the script `assign_environment_variables.sh`).

-[^https]: After having cloned the repository via https, GitHub will not let you edit the repo from the CLI (but will from the browser).
-In order to edit the repo from the CLI, you would need to change the repo from https to SSH, which can be done via `git remote set-url origin git@github.com:OWNER/REPOSITORY.git`.
-(Use `git remote -v` to clarify the syntax for your repo.)

 Copy the following code block and paste into Terminal:
 ```shell